An update shared on the member website of the British Isles Grooming Association (BIGA)

 MyPetGroomer is the most comprehensive online directory of professional pet grooming businesses.
-Launched in April 2016, the directory lists almost 1000 professional pet grooming businesses.
+Launched in April 2016, the directory lists more than 1000 professional pet grooming businesses across the United Kingdom.

 At MyPetGroomer, our number one priority is the health, safety and welfare of your dog during grooming.
 You need to be reassured that you are putting your much-loved family member into the care and control of a professional.
 We therefore encourage all our businesses to build up their profile pages to show off their experience, training, qualifications, awards and credentials.

 If a dispute ever arises between you and your pet groomer, we recommend you contact a trade association like the British Isles Grooming Association (www.mybiga.org) who may be able to help mediate (if the groomer is a member of a trade association).

 Unfortunately, we are not able to get involved directly in any disputes.
 Generally, our view is that the health, safety and welfare of the dog is paramount.
 If you are upset by the cosmetic outcome of your dog's haircut, we recommend you take that up with your groomer directly.

 In the event of an accident or injury to your dog during grooming, your groomer will be insured (you can double-check your groomer's profile page on mypetgroomer.co.uk) and, as a professional, will take the necessary steps to ensure your dog's wellbeing.

 This is a hugely emotive issue and you will be upset - but please remember, the groomer will not intentionally set out to injure your dog.

 First, it's not good for business.

 Second, please keep in mind that dog groomers are animal lovers.
 They are not 'bankers' trying to 'fleece' you (or your dog), for money.